AIMET model quantization

 Determines optimal rounding for weight tensors to improve quantized performance.

-• Cross-Layer Equalization:
+Cross-Layer Equalization:

 Equalizes weight ranges in consecutive layers.
+Implementation is variant-specific; see the API for your platform: PyTorch Keras ONNX

 Re-estimates Batch Norm layer statistics before folding the Batch Norm layers.

-• Bias Correction [Deprecated]:
+Bias Correction (Deprecated)

-Bias Correction is considered deprecated.
-It is advised to use AdaRound instead.
+Bias correction is deprecated.
+Use AdaRound instead.

-• QuantAnalyzer:
+QuantAnalyzer:

 Automated debugging of the model to understand sensitivity to weight and/or activation quantization, individual layer sensitivity, etc.

-• Visualizations:
+Visualizations:

 Visualizations and histograms of weight and activation ranges.